 Last-Modified header will result in the browser being unable to subsequently perform a conditional request for the object, since it is cached without that invalid timestamp.

 Date HTTP response header is almost always generated automatically by the web server, invalid values are extremely rare.
 Similarly

-Last-Modified headers had a very low percentage (0.5%) of invalid values.
-What was very surprising to see though, was that a relatively high 2.9% of
+Last-Modified headers had a very low percentage (0.75% on mobile and 0.5% on desktop) of invalid values.
+What was very surprising to see though, was that a relatively high 2.94% of

-Expires headers used an invalid date format (2.5% in mobile).
+Expires headers used an invalid date format (2.5% in desktop).